Dining and Sustainability

 Truly, everything tastes amazing.
 Forget all those preconceived notions of nasty cafeteria food.
 You won’t miss homecookin’ here.
 (Maybe you will a little bit.
 But that’s what breaks are for!)

-With 47 different venues in our 11 locations, our dining program is consistently ranked among the top in the nation in food, facilities, and services by national polls.
+With 46 venues in 10 locations plus two food trucks, our dining program is consistently ranked among the top in the nation in food, facilities, and services by national polls.

 meals per year